 - *Why: Specific reasons, purpose or benefits of accomplishing the goal.

-M – Measurable: How will you know when you have achieved you goal?
+M – Measurable: How will you measure if the goal is achieved or not?
 For this set a timetable and plan for each day.
 Try to finish off the tasks you jot down for that specific day.
 If you are unable to complete your task on a given day, try finishing it on the next day.
 If not, revise your plan again.
-Also closely monitor your progress.
-Is something slowing you down?
-Try to shift timings so you can push your task to more suitable time.
+Monitor your day to day progress closely in terms of improvement in your health and well-being.
+Is something interrupting you to workout?
+Try to shift timings so you can switch your task to a more suitable time.

-A – Achievable: Set realistic and achievable goals.
-This will make it easier for you to achieve them.
-It is better to set smaller goals and achieve them, than to set a larger goal and not be able to dedicate any time to it.
+A – Achievable: Your wellness goal must be realistic so it is achievable.
+If you set any big goal and you have not managed to give an appropriate timeframe in achieving, it will impact the future goal settings.
+It is better to set simple & smaller goal and work smartly to hit that than to set a larger complicated goal and not be able to dedicate any time to it.

-T – Time Bound: Deadlines are a good thing.
-Set time limits based on your schedule.
+T – Time-Bound: Setting a tentative deadline is a paramount thing to achieve any wellness goal.
+It is advised to set time limits based on your schedule and the intensity of your workout needed for the goal.
 Therefore, be realistic.
 Know how much you can finish in a given time.

 Examples of SMART Goal Settings by an Employer in Workplace Wellness Program